code-rush/givel-info/givel/README.md

                   - The client needs to send 'id' and 'key' of the post with the request.
                   - value for {feed} is either 'posts' or 'challenges'.

+- **share feed with someone**
+  - Path: /api/v1/feeds/share/{feed}/{user_email}
+  - Method: **PUT**
+  - Required Data: id, key, shared_to
+  - Content-Type: application/json
+  - Returns: *200 OK* Status Code if the feed shared successfully
+  - Description: Allows user to share with someone. {user_email} in the url is the email address for the user who is sharing the post.
+                 Send the email address of the user in *shared_to* in data with whom the feed is being shared with.
+                 {feed} in url is either *post* or *challenge*.
+Any other value would raise BadRequest Exception.

 ### USERS FAVORITES POSTS APIS